SciFracX/FractionalCalculus.jl/docs/src/Derivative/short_memory_effect.md

 _aD^\alpha_t f(t)\approx _{t-L}D^\alpha_t f(t)
 ```

-By deploying the **Short Memory Effect**, we can reduce our numerical cost while retain the precision in a way.
+By deploying the **Short Memory Effect**, we can reduce our numerical cost while retaining the precision in a way.

 !!! info "Short memory effect in FDE"
-    Want to see how the short memory is used in fractional differential equations?
-Please see [short memory effect in FDE](http://scifracx.org/FractionalDiffEq.jl/dev/system_of_FDE/#Short-memory-effect-in-FDE)
+    Want to see how short memory is used in fractional differential equations?
+Please see [the short memory effect in FDE](http://scifracx.org/FractionalDiffEq.jl/dev/system_of_FDE/#Short-memory-effect-in-FDE)